Haunting. Mysterious. Overbearing.

 1. Laura (1944)

-Laura’s portrait needed to be perfect.
-After all, it had to capture the mystery woman so well that it could grab Dana Andrews' heart.
-The first portrait was done by Azalia Newman, the wife of the film’s original director, Rouben Mamoulian.
-However, studio head Darryl Zanuck was displeased with the initial direction and replaced him with Otto Preminger, who thought the portrait looked boring.
-So he had photographer Frank Polony snap pictures of Gene Tierney and then had a blown-up photo lightly airbrushed to make it appear as a painting.
-While Newman’s portrait had Gene facing front dressed in a spotted coat, gloves, and a smart suit, the final one better captured the beauty and mystery of the title character.
+Laura’s portrait needed to be perfect for the film.
+After all, it had to capture the mysterious woman so well that Dana Andrews' character would fall in love.
+The first portrait was painted by Azalia Newman, the wife of the film’s original director, Rouben Mamoulian.
+However, studio head Darryl Zanuck was displeased with the initial direction of the film and replaced him with Otto Preminger.
+The new director thought Newman's painting of Laura looked boring.
+So Gene Tierney was photographed by Frank Polony, and one of those pictures was then blown up and lightly airbrushed to make it appear as if it was a painting.
+The two portraits were quite different.
+Newman’s portrait had Tierney facing front dressed in a spotted coat, gloves, and a smart suit while the final one captured the beauty and mystery of the title character.

 2. Woman in the Window (1944)